PayThePizzo/Data-Structures-and-Algorithms/Theory/8 - Graphs/3 - ADJACENCY MATRIX.md

 # Adjacency Matrix
-Given that the vertices have distinct numbers as labels, ffor this implementation we use a $|V| \times |V| = n \times n$ **matrix** $A_{G} = a_{i,j}$, where:
+Given that the vertices have distinct numbers as labels, for this implementation we use a $|V| \times |V| = n \times n$ **matrix** $A_{G} = a_{i,j}$, where:

 ```math